 He became president of Santa Fe Partners, Inc., a private investment firm.
 He also served as chairman of the Cascade Corporation and as a director of Cadet Manufacturing Company.
 Currently, Greg serves as president and CEO of The Holt Group, a developer and manager of commercial and residential real estate properties.
 He is also a director of Redwood Trust, a New York stock exchange real estate investment trust.
 Greg joined the Cate Board of Trustees in 1985, and has since chaired numerous committees and played a critical role in many campaigns.
 He was honored with the Distinguished Alumnus Award in 2010.

-After graduating from Cate, Lauren earned a Bachelor of Arts in French from Skidmore College.
-She returned to Los Angeles and received a Master of Science in Gerontology and a Master of Health Administration from USC.
-In Washington, DC, she worked as a health care policy analyst for several institutions, AARP and the American Heart Association.
-Lauren and her husband, Michael, live in Pasadena with their two children, Alexander, Cate Class of ’21 and Maggie.
+After graduating from Cate, Lauren attended Skidmore College, played on the women’s soccer team, and earned a Bachelor of Arts in French and Art History.
+A lifelong learner, she returned to Los Angeles and obtained a Master of Science in Gerontology and a Master of Health Administration from USC.
+She moved to Washington, DC, where she worked as a health care policy analyst for several institutions, including AARP, and the American Heart Association.
+She and her husband, Michael, live in Pasadena with their two children, Alexander, ’21, and Maggie, ’25.

 Calgary moved to London in 2000 and worked her way through the ranks of British Vogue as the assistant to the editor-in-chief, beauty editor, wellbeing editor, and ultimately, executive fashion director and digital project director until 2013.
 Avansino left her full-time role at Vogue in 2013 to become a contributing editor.
 She then wrote a weekly column for The Sunday Times Style and wrote the nutrition book Keep It Real, which was published in February 2016.